0x90n/InfoSec-Black-Friday/README.md

 DroneSec (Drone Security Training - online unlocks 1st December) :see_no_evil:\
 https://training.dronesec.com
 65% discount on bundle with code: DONOTSHAREBLACKFRI\
-20% discount on live training with code: BF20
+20% discount on live training with code: BF20\
+-BOXING DAY- 60% discount on bundle with code: BOXINGDAY\

 Social Engineering Training :see_no_evil:\
 (Robin Dreeke, retired FBI Special Agent and Chief of the Counterintelligence Behavioral Analysis Program)\